BrainBacon/gittalk/resources/public/md/gittalk.md

     $ git fetch

-* this loads all repository data from a remote server but will not initiate a merge.
+* this loads all repository data from a remote server but will not initiate a merge

 --